CambridgeUniversityPress/Celestial-and-Stellar-Dynamics/Chapter9/README.md

 ### Figure 9.7 - Globular cluster tidal and Hill radii

-`GC_rt_rh.csv` is a CSV file with best-fit truncation radius of a King model versus computed Hill radius for a sample of 80 globular clusters.
-Data are from Harris 1996, Baumgardt & Hilker 2018, and Baumgardt et al. 2019.
+`GC_rt_rh.csv` is a CSV file with truncation radii of King models and Hill radii for a sample of 80 globular clusters from Harris 1996, Baumgardt & Hilker 2018, and Baumgardt et al. 2019.

 ## Artwork